Linksys 3102 for Dummies

 Important: If you already have a router, and hence, will use the 3102 as

-just a VoIP gateway, enable the WAN's web server, and use this interface to
+just a VoIP gateway, enable the WAN's web server, and use that port to

 plug the unit to the switch/hub.
 Alternatively, you can set the